danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 **Nuance:** Prompt caching softens the resend cost somewhat.
 Cached portions of a conversation are cheaper to resend than fresh input, but there's still a (smaller) cost to writing to the cache, and cached entries expire after a TTL that varies by plan.
 The [documentation](https://code.claude.com/docs/en/prompt-caching) goes into more details, but the short version is that while caching helps, it doesn't eliminate the cost of a long conversation.

-## Is it working?
+## Is It Working?

 At this point you may be wondering: Is all this effort actually worth it, is it really saving anything?
 In my case the answer is a resounding yes.
-The chart below (which you can find from the Claude Desktop usage view) shows my daily spend by model.
+The chart below (which you can find from the Claude Desktop usage view for Enterprise plans) shows my daily spend by model.
 There's a clear cluster of high-cost days around mid-June, before I started optimizing, followed by a noticeable drop in daily cost once I started applying these techniques:

 ![Daily spend by model chart from Claude Desktop showing high usage in mid-June dropping off afterward](../images/token-savings-daily-spend-by-model.jpg "Daily spend by model")